 Jacques Pépin’s Mom, Jeanette

 Jeanette was also a chef, though not from the start.
 Eventually, she and her husband owned a restaurant, Le Pélican, where Jacques got his first taste of a professional kitchen, but when his Maman was newly married, she didn’t know how to make cheese soufflé.
 She forged ahead anyway (her son has described her as “willing and fearless”), and while the result was not exactly a standard soufflé, it became a family favorite that Pépin has gladly shared.

 The Enthusiastic Amateurs

 Anthony Bourdain’s Mom, Gladys

-Anthony Bourdain may owe his appreciation of good food to his mom, or he may have simply inherited it.
-He says his mother taught him that food should not be taken for granted or simply “shoved into one’s face like fuel”—and she recalls that her son “always had this interest in good taste, good smells.
+Anthony Bourdain may have owed his appreciation of good food to his mom’s early examples, or he may have simply inherited it.
+He once said his mother taught him that food should not be taken for granted or simply “shoved into one’s face like fuel”—and she recalls that her son “always had this interest in good taste, good smells.
 From a very young age, he loved to try new things,” whether that was snails on a French vacation, or gingerbread cookies at Christmas.

 Martha Stewart’s Mom, Harriet Martha Kostyra (“Big Martha”)

 Martha learned a whole slew of lessons from her mom, including lots of specific recipes, but perhaps one of the most important things Mrs. Kostyra gave her daughter was “complete freedom in [the] kitchen” that encouraged young Martha “to experiment and create” whatever she could dream up.
 And on that creativity an empire was built.